SPGryphons/GryphonCTF2018-Lite-Challenges/challenges/reverse/Crystal Ball/README.md

 }
 ```

 What this part does is it compares if what you sent is equal to the return value of function a.
 Since we know the operations function a does and we also know what the value of b will be, we can calculate the value required to get the flag and send it to the server.
-The reset of the code is handling the connections and stuff so you can just ignore them.
+The rest of the code is handling the connections and stuff so you can just ignore them.

 Sample solution script in solution folder.
 You can use a calculator to solve it too.